Severe financial hardship should be decided on an individual basis for the purpose of:

 Note: For decisions relating to FTB advances, a person's gross income should include FTB prior to any existing FTB advance reductions.

 Example 1: Lydia is a sole parent in receipt of PP and FTB.
 She has an FTB debt, which was caused solely by administrative error and was received in good faith.
 Lydia has appealed against the decision to recover the debt as she says that this would place her family in severe financial hardship.
-Lydia has provided the FAO with information to support her request including a detailed fortnightly statement of financial circumstances listing her income and expenditure.
+Lydia has provided Centrelink with information to support her request including a detailed fortnightly statement of financial circumstances listing her income and expenditure.
 Lydia's expenses are reasonable and include necessary costs such as rent, food, petrol, electricity, gas and school fees.
 She has provided supporting receipts and invoices.
 In addition to her regular expenses Lydia also has substantial debts due to a recent illness and has no savings or readily convertible assets.

 After taking into account Lydia's regular expenses it was found that her remaining income would be less than the minimum repayment amount required over the repayment period.
 It is clear that Lydia could not sustain her financial responsibilities and repay the debt.
 Recovery would cause Lydia severe financial hardship and the debt may be waived.